The Calm Before The Storm

 That was Donald Trump this week.

 Artemis II launched this week.
-Astronauts orbited the Moon for the first time in fifty years, and we were asked to celebrate.
+Astronauts fly by the Moon for the first time in fifty years, and we were asked to celebrate.

 I could not.